hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/conversations_and_dialogues/634_v_sharat_chakravarty.md

 explain this simple thing, and yet men fail to understand it!
 How they are vesting this precious human life on the fleeting pleasures of some silver coins and the frail beauty of women!
-Wonderful is the influence of Mahâmâyâ (Divine Illusion)!
+Wonderful is the influence of Mahāmāyā (Divine Illusion)!
 Mother!
 Oh Mother!"